PratikPakhale/TicTacToe/readme.txt

   > The UI is easy to understand.
 By exploring 1-2 times you'll get to know about it easily.
   > Happy Playing ;)

+NOTE :
+  > If you feel like server isn't responding, just refresh the page and everything will be alright.
+  > If you open game page, and the previous match wasn't ended then it will continue from there, just go to homepage for new match.